Adelphos-tech/linkmeu/README.md

-# EventLite - Event Management & Registration System
+# EventsX - Event Management & Registration System

-A modern Progressive Web App (PWA) for managing events, registrations, and attendee check-ins.
+A modern Progressive Web App (PWA) for managing events, registrations, and attendee check-ins with role-based access control.
 Built with React, Vite, and IndexedDB for offline-first functionality.

+## Super Admin Credentials

+- **Email**: Robocorpsg@gmail.com
+- **Password**: [REDACTED]

+## User Roles

+### Super Admin
+- Full access to all events
+- Can create, edit, and delete any event
+- Export attendee lists (CSV)
+- View all users and statistics

+### Event Owner
+- Create and manage their own events
+- Edit only events they created
+- Cannot export attendee lists (must contact super admin)
+- Can register attendees and manage check-ins

+### Public Users
+- View all public events
+- Register for events
+- No edit access

 ## Features